 The Advocacy Center is independent of Cornell University.
 They provide 24/7 confidential support, advocacy, and resources related to sexual assault and relationship violence.
 Advocacy Center staff are available to assist individuals who seek medical care and the collection of forensic evidence through a SANE (Sexual Assault Nurse Examiner) exam at Cayuga Medical Center.

-All currently registered Cornell undergraduate, graduate, and professional students may use Cornell Health’s (607-255-5155) full range of services, including care after an assault.
+- For students: All currently registered Cornell undergraduate, graduate, and professional students may use Cornell Health’s (607-255-5155) full range of services, including care after an assault.
 Staff at Cornell Health appreciate the diversity of students’ identities, experiences, backgrounds, and choices, and are committed to meeting the individual needs with compassion and respect.

 New York City Campuses